bolah2009/payment-data-table/README.md

 ### What is your favorite third-party Vue.js library?
 Why?

 Vuex is a 'single source of truth' state management pattern and library.
 The ability to serve as a centralized store for all components in the application makes it my favorite.
 Using Vuex, there's easy for generating data (using getters) and re-generating data (using getters inside another getter) from generated data.
-An example is analyzing data generated from
+An example is analyzing data generated from the store.